-RED – for older or more experienced riders getting close to progressing to BD Intro and Prelim level tests.
-Tests will feature walk, trot and canter, and school movements will start to become more complicated in line with those found in BD Prelim tests.
-(Approx expected age 10+ years – but younger entrants are very welcome!)
+RED – for older or more experienced riders getting close to progressing to BD/PC tests.
+Tests will feature walk, trot and canter, and school movements as well as the standard of riding required will start to become more demanding (Approx expected age 10+ years – but younger entrants are very welcome!)

 Lead Rein Riders – Green and Yellow classes each have a Lead Rein section.
-Riders are welcome to ride at Green and Yellow level on or off the lead rein.
-Yellow riders can also now try our new Assisted section.
+Yellow riders can also try our new Assisted section.
 The number of entrants/class sizes will determine whether these are judged as their own separate sections or as a combined class based on % scores.

 Tack and Bits – At all levels ideally all tests are to be ridden in dressage-legal bits and tack (i.e snaffles, no martingales etc).
 Green, Yellow, Yellow-Plus and Blue riders may enter classes using a non-legal bit or item of tack without penalty, but in the event of a tied score, the pony/rider with dressage-legal tack will receive the higher placing.
 Red riders may also ride with non-legal bits or tack, but will receive a 2 mark penalty for doing so, and in the event of a tied score, the pony/rider with dressage-legal tack will receive the higher placing.
 We do allow grass reins (including Balanced Support Reins) at all levels.